garcespedro/garcespedro/README.md

 ---

-## 🎯 Objetivos
+## 🎯 Goals
-- Consolidar conhecimentos em **Java e Engenharia de Software**
+- Strengthen and consolidate knowledge in **Java and Software Engineering**
-- Desenvolver projetos bem estruturados e documentados
+- Develop well-structured and well-documented projects
-- Evoluir para um ambiente de desenvolvimento profissional
+- Grow and evolve within a professional development environment

 ---

-## 🌍 Idiomas
+## 🌍 Languages
-- 🇵🇹 Português — Nativo
+- 🇵🇹 Portuguese — Native
-- 🇬🇧 Inglês — Intermédio (B1/B2)
+- 🇬🇧 English — Intermediate (B1/B2)

 ---